 For healthcare and IT departments, the sheer amount of data that comes in through connected devices can be overwhelming, also requiring a steep learning curve.
 Organizations that do not voluntarily adopt the IoT will likely take the longest to catch up with the bigger cities and institutions that do.

 If IoT in healthcare sounds like a dream rather than a reality, it almost is.
-In certain situations, its challenges nearly outweigh the benefits.
-Security is the most pressing concern about IoT in healthcare.
+In certain situations, the challenges nearly outweigh the benefits.
+Security is the most pressing concern about IoT healthcare.
 The goals to collect, manage, and store data without risking the hacking of confidential information are ongoing.

 With higher levels of intelligence, connectivity, and more sophisticated gathering and monitoring of data, new scientific achievements are possible every day.
 The results are higher efficiency, reduced waste, and healthier lifestyles.
 That is just the beginning of a future where the medical systems work to their fullest potential.